Welcome! How can we help you today?

-Bird Buddy was crafted with a specific vision: to deliver beautiful bird photos to your fingertips every day.
-Unlike traditional trail cams, which capture every movement that can result in hundreds of subpar images, Bird Buddy's essence lies in curating exceptional moments.
+Birdbuddy was crafted with a specific vision: to deliver beautiful bird photos to your fingertips every day.
+Unlike traditional trail cams, which capture every movement that can result in hundreds of subpar images, Birdbuddy's essence lies in curating exceptional moments.

 1. Detection: A bird has to be near the center of the perch to trigger the laser motion detector.
 This precise positioning ensures that our camera captures the bird in an optimal pose, setting the stage for a great photo.
-A word of caution: While we encourage creativity, note that DIY or non-Bird Buddy add-ons can impact the proximity of the birds.
-Since our camera is calibrated specifically for Bird Buddy-designed systems, if birds perch too far, the camera might not get triggered.
+A word of caution: While we encourage creativity, note that DIY or non-Birdbuddy add-ons can impact the proximity of the birds.
+Since our camera is calibrated specifically for Birdbuddy-designed systems, if birds perch too far, the camera might not get triggered.

-2. Recording & AI Assessment: Once our motion detector springs into action the camera will start capturing both photos and videos.
+2. Recording & AI Assessment: Once our motion detector springs into action, the camera will start capturing both photos and videos.
 What happens next is a blend of cutting-edge technology and our passion for birds.
-Our own bird-recognizing AI model takes the reins.
-This intelligent model meticulously scans each image, hunting for clear, well-framed snapshots and identifying the bird species captured.
+The AI model takes the reins.
+If during a session all photos are found blurry or if the bird is indiscernible, the model will discard these photos.

 Behind the Scenes: Our AI Model in Action